 👑 6 of the Most Popular Project Methodologies

 In 2001, 17 software developers met in Snowbird, Utah to discuss the future of software development.
-The group named themselves “The Agile Alliance” and came up with a new, radical approach.
-That’s how the Manifesto for Agile Software Development was born.
+The group named themselves “The Agile Alliance” and came up with a new, radical approach to project management.
+The Manifesto for Agile Software Development was born.

 Agile is a set of project management practices that revolve around self-organizing, cross-functional teams delivering work in increments.
 That’s the short story.

 A slightly longer story is that Agile is an umbrella term for a range of project management frameworks like Lean and Scrum.
-Those frameworks (we’ll talk about them in a minute) are used to implement Agile principles and processes in a project setting.
+Those frameworks (we’ll talk about them in a minute) are used to implement Agile principles and processes in a project life cycle.

 Unlike the traditional waterfall approach, Agile project management is more flexible and responsive to change.
 Agile also highlights the importance of client involvement, faster, incremental delivery, and the value of effective communication.